Michigan State University Spartan Marching Band: Instrumentation

-The Spartan Marching Band instrumentation is notable among college bands in the U.S. as being made up of brass, saxophones, and percussion, with no flutes, piccolos, or clarinets.
-Instead, E-flat cornets play the high "woodwind-like" parts.
-Flutes and clarinets were phased out in the early 1960s as Spartan Stadium expanded and more sound was desired.
+The Spartan Marching Band instrumentation is notable among college bands in the United States.
+It traditionally is made up of brass, saxophones, and percussion, with no flutes, piccolos, or clarinets.
+E-flat cornets play the high "woodwind-like" parts.
+Flutes and clarinets were phased out in 1968 as Spartan Stadium expanded and more sound was desired.
 The E-flat cornet in the SMB instrumentation is reminiscent of the standard British brass band tradition.
-E-flat alto horns were used until 1980.
-They were replaced in 1981 by standard mellophones (in F).
-Bass trombones now (added fall 2018) enhance the trombone section's low end.

-In today's SMB, all instruments are provided to members.
+As part of the band, all instruments are provided to members.
 The presence of "like instruments" has further enhanced the sound of the band, as well as creating a uniform look with silver-plated instruments.